rakshyak-98/Back2Basics/rank prediction.md

 - rank prediction involves predicting a continuous output or an ordinal label
 - To handle this, you would typically use a **neural network with multiple layers**
-- predicting ranks is harder as the score distribution may be dense at certain ranges, leading to prediction un-certainities
+- predicting ranks is harder as the score distribution may be dense at certain ranges, leading to prediction uncertainties
 - often, non-linear relationships where small score improvements at the top can lead to significant rank jumps
 - In some cases, ranks might be divided into categories (e.g., top 1%, top 5%, etc.), making it a classification problem
 - rank prediction is a classification problem
 - for rank prediction the **Predicted vs Actual** plot will show how close the predicted ranks are to the actual ranks, giving a visual check of accuracy.
+- combining multiple exam scores into a single composite score
 ### Visualization
 - a histogram would show how scores are distributed across bins, while a box plot could highlight outliers or the spread between high and low scores. (bin size selection can distort the visualization).
 - a Density plot is smoother then histogram, shows continuous distribution (may be harder to interpret for larger datasets).